116th Air Refueling Squadron: World War II

 In response to President Franklin D. Roosevelt's Executive Order 8530, the 116th went into federal active duty effective 16 September 1940.
-The unit's first prominent World War II duties occurred immediately after the bombing of Pearl Harbor by the Japanese when the unit was assigned to Gray Army Airfield at Fort Lewis, Washington, flying anti-submarine patrols along the Pacific Coast.
+The unit's first prominent World War II duties occurred immediately after the bombing of Pearl Harbor by the Japanese when the unit was assigned to Gray Field at Fort Lewis, Washington, flying anti-submarine patrols along the Pacific Coast.
 The squadron swelled in numbers as new draftees were added to the roster and it underwent a number of moves to various airfields.
-Finally, after being assigned to Will Rogers Field, Oklahoma it would be inactivated in 1943.
+Finally, after being assigned to Will Rogers Field, Oklahoma it would be disbanded in 1943.
 The experienced pilots and crews were split up to provide training and leadership to newer draftee units.
 The experiences and assignments of the unit members during the war were as varied as the men themselves which can be attested to in a few of these brief accounts:

-— The unit commander both before and after the inactivation, Hillford Wallace, would head up various Army Air Corp Reconnaissance Groups in the South Pacific.

-— Frank Frost, a future commander of the unit, was assigned to a bomber squadron in Central America to protect the strategically important Panama Canal.

-— Einar Malmstrom, a founding member of the squadron and the namesake for Malmstrom Air Force Base in Great Falls, Montana, was commander of the 356th Fighter Group in the European Theater.
-On his 58th combat mission, he was shot down over France and became a Prisoner of War (POW) in a German Prison Camp for a year.

-— Spokane, Washington native and 116th flyer, Sam Grashio, chronicled his World War II experience in his book, "Return to Freedom: The War Memoirs of Colonel Sam C. Grashio USAF."
-Grashio had fought against the Japanese forces right from the outset of the war in the Philippines.
-After depleting much of their food and virtually all their military resources, he and his other U.S. and Filipino comrades under direction of General Wainwright surrendered to the Japanese on 6 May 1942.
-He then went on to endure the Bataan Death March and the struggle for life at Camp O'Donnell.
-Grashio and several others were later assigned to a smaller work camp set so far into the jungle the Japanese did not think prison walls were necessary to keep the weakened and sickly POWs from trying to escape through an "impassable" jungle, but by will power and planning they did indeed escape and became the only group of Japanese prisoners to ever do so by their own means during the entire war.
-After being returned to stateside, the Colonel continued to serve his country by participating in War Bond tours, drumming up support for the war effort by recounting the harsh treatment he saw while a prisoner of the Japanese Army.